Domain Rules & Business Invariants

 Rationale: Prevents path traversal attacks, empty uploads, and unknown file types from entering the system.

-Block Content Type Invariants
+Rule 17: Block Content Type Immutability

-Section titled “Rule 10: Block Content Type Immutability”Rule: Block content type (Markdown or Image) is fixed at creation time and cannot be changed.
+Section titled “Rule 17: Block Content Type Immutability”Rule: Block content type (Markdown or Image) is fixed at creation time and cannot be changed.

 Enforcement: BlockContentType is set during block creation; no mutation method exists.